cerenoezkan/fuzzy-ball-beam-control/README.md

 # Fuzzy Logic Control of Ball-and-Beam System

-This project presents the design and comparison of two different fuzzy logic controllers for the control of a classic **Ball-and-Beam system**, which is an inherently unstable nonlinear control problem.
+This project presents the design, implementation, and comparison of two different fuzzy logic controllers for the control of a classic **Ball-and-Beam system**, which is an inherently unstable nonlinear control problem.

+The study was carried out within the scope of the **Fuzzy Logic Applications Course** in the Department of Computer Engineering.

+---

 ## Project Scope

 Two fuzzy control approaches are implemented and analyzed:

 1. **Intuitive (Rule-Based) Fuzzy Controller**
-   - Rules are manually designed based on human intuition and experience.
+   - Control rules are manually designed based on human intuition and experience.

 2. **Model-Based Automatic Fuzzy Controller (PD-Based)**
-   - Rules are generated algorithmically using a simplified PD control model.
+   - Control rules are generated algorithmically using a simplified PD control model.

 The main objective of both controllers is to keep the ball balanced at the center of the beam (position = 0).